 At Brown’s Dachshund Hunt (BDH), we breed and train standard smooth coat dachshunds to track wounded deer.
 Our dogs are of the very highest quality you can obtain anywhere.
 At BDH we have a state of the art training facility, kennel, and great hunting property!
 Phase one of our home/facility was completed as of November 5th 2019.
 Phase two, which includes many changes and upgrades inside and outside the 3 acre training and breeding facility.
 Those changes and development of the entire property have taken place over the last two years and will be compleated by the fall of 2022.
 Our great hunting property and facility will be entirely finished and ready to enjoy!

 How it all began

 I knew I wanted to have a game recovery dog, but I desired something smaller than a bloodhound.I remembered seeing a picture in a bow hunting magazine of a dachshund sitting on a buck that had been recovered..
 I was sold on a dachshunds from that point on.
 After calling my very good friend Ray Weaver, who owns Bittersweet Kennels and is the most respected trainer for hundreds of miles in northern Indiana, I told him what I wanted to do, and he agreed to help me with my quest.
 Two weeks later, Fletch arrived from Goodwood Dachshunds in Oregon.
 He was 10 weeks old, and the journey began!
 Ray helped by starting Fletch's training, and has instructed me on how to work with Fletch over the last 8 years.
 We added Holli in 2016.
-She was purchased from the Ukraine and is a great dog herself.
+She was purchased from Ukraine and is a great dog herself.
 She had four wonderful litters and was retired from breeding late in 2021.
 When the property was purchased in 2017, it had no improvements at all and was heavily wooded.
 Land clearing and construction of the facility began in 2018.
-We were able to move into it in June of 2019 with lots of work needing done to make our place safe and comfortable for us and our dogs.
-So phase one, a basic completion of our kennel and home took place in early November 2019.
+We were able to move into it in June of 2019, but with lots of work needing done to make our place safe and comfortable for us and our dogs.
+So phase one, a basic completion of our kennel and home took place in November 2019.